microsoft/ignite-learning-paths/ops/ops40/README.md

 **Part 2:** Production Reconciliation

+At this point, hopefully the pre-production deployment has completed.
 Show how production can be reconciled .via build ID (helm release version and container image version).

 Get the latest build id, this can be seen in the last runs URL.